Body (2015 American film): Plot

 Holly's boyfriend, Ben, eventually arrives at the house and tries to enter, still thinking that it belongs to Holly's uncle.
 The girls drag Arthur into a living room, and Cali answers the door and accuses Ben of cheating, hoping that he will leave.
 Ben forces his way into the house and confronts Holly, nearly discovering Arthur.
 Meanwhile, Arthur uses his teeth to pull off a tablecloth, causing a tray holding glasses to fall to the ground and shatter.
 However, Ben does not hear the noise and leaves without discovering the girls' plot.
 Cali, enraged by Arthur's actions, decides that Arthur will not die anytime soon and declares that they will have to kill him themselves.
-Holly and Mel are resistant to Cali's idea and insist that they will turn themselves in to the police instead.
+Holly and Mel are resistant to Cali's idea and insist that they will turn themselves into the police instead.
 Cali appears to agree and leaves, stating that she needs to find her phone so that she can call the police.
 After she leaves, Holly and Mel discover that Cali had left the phone in the same room and deduce that she had instead gone to kill Arthur.

 Holly and Mel rush to the living room, only to discover that Cali has already smothered Arthur with a pillow and that he is finally dead.
 Holly attacks Cali, but Cali easily overpowers her and ties her up.
 Mel and Cali leave the room, and Cali proposes killing Holly and pinning the crime on Arthur.
 Mel agrees, but before they can kill Holly, they discover that she has cut herself loose using a piece of broken glass.
 Holly and Cali fight for a while, but Holly gains the upper hand and bludgeons Cali to death with a table leg.